-For survivors of 1965, TAOK is an important window to remind the Indonesian public, the younger generation, and the international community about what took place.
+For survivors of 1965, The Act of Killing is an important window to remind the Indonesian public, younger generation, and international community about what took place.
 But it is a bitter pill to swallow, served in a context of a steady diet of discriminatory hemlock.
-In a video clip uploaded by a civil society coalition working to push for official acknowledgment, Asman asks, "Is it not appropriate for me to speak about my truth?"
+In a video clip uploaded by a civil society coalition working to push for official acknowledgement, Asman asks, "Is it not appropriate for me to speak about my truth?"

-Command Responsibility or a Country Full of Psychos?
+Command Responsibility Or a Country Full of Psychos?

-An important, but easy to miss, moment in the film is when Medan newspaperman and Pemuda Pancasila elder Ibrahim Sinik is questioned by a voice behind the camera about the relationship between the killings and the military.
-He says, "Kodim [the local military command] and us, there was no relation...only when we have abducted the members of Pemuda Rakyat that we have beaten up... when we tried to hand them over to Kodim, they didn't want them.
+An important, but easy to miss, moment in the film is when Medan newspaperman and Pemuda Pancasila elder, Ibrahim Sinik, is questioned by a voice behind the camera about the relationship between the killings and the military.
+He says, "Kodim (the local military command) and us, there was no relation... only when we have abducted the members of Pemuda Rakyat that we have beaten up... when we tried to hand them over to Kodim, they didn't want them.
 What did they say?
-'Just throw them into the river'."
+'Just throw them into the river.'"

-It is a sliver of a connection, a throwaway sentence in the midst of boasting about the men underneath his control, how a wink from him could decide the fate of a detainee.
+It is a sliver of a connection, a throw-away sentence in the midst of boasting about the men underneath his control, how the wink from him can decide the fate of a detainee.
 For those already sensitive to the relationship, seeking for evidence of command responsibility, it is a critical piece of the puzzle.
-As Kaharudin Yondose, another survivor who was imprisoned for sixteen years, said: "I like this film because it has revealed history: who was right and who was wrong.
+As Kaharudin Yondose, another survivor who was imprisoned for 16 years, said: "I like this film because it has revealed history-who was right and who was wrong.
 The Pancasila Youth were cruel.
 Those preman were used by the military."

-For many viewers, however, this moment passes too quickly.
-The film in its mad-romp depiction of mass murder from the eyes of its perpetrators befriends Anwar Congo and his genocidal sidekicks.
+However, for many viewers, it is a moment that passes too quickly.
+The film in its mad romp depiction of mass murder from the eyes of its perpetrators befriends Anwar Congo and his genocidal side-kicks.
 It makes for interesting cinema, an artistic inside-the-mind view of a genocidere.
 But what about the people who sat down and made decisions, planned and ordered the killings, resourced and commanded the killers.
-We catch a glimpse of the broken political system that is oiled and fueled by corruption, but little effort is made to pose the question of the military's responsibility.
-Without this, the film is in danger of depicting the mass killings (and remember that it is estimated that another 1 million were detained and tortured for a decade) as if it were the spontaneous work of mad men, the version of history that the Indonesian military promotes.
+We catch a glimpse of the broken political system, that is oiled and fueled by corruption, but little effort is made to posing the question on the military's responsibility.
+Without this, the film is in danger of depicting the mass killings (and remember that it is estimated that another 1 million were detained and tortured for a decade) as if it was the spontaneous work of mad men.
+A version of history that the Indonesian military promotes.